Metadata Privacy Beyond Tunneling for Instant Messaging: Formal analysis

 \ourparagraph{Protecting traffic patterns and shared states} We need to prove that a user's deniable behavior, which is reflected by the deniable protocol's internal state both client-side and server-side, does not leak into the regular protocol's state and becomes visible on the network or in the server's state.

-The key technical insight of our approach is that by developing a fine-grained formal model of the \protocolpair, we can formulate the privacy problem as a form of noninterference~\cite{noninterference} property, where the confidential input to the system is users' deniable behavior.
+The key technical insight of our approach is that by developing a fine-grained formal model of the deniable protocol and the tunnel, we can formulate the privacy problem as a form of noninterference~\cite{noninterference} property, where the confidential input to the system is users' deniable behavior.
 This allows us to leverage state-of-the-art formal machinery for information flow to precisely characterize the guarantees of the deniable protocol.
 The main result of our analysis is crystallized at the end of this section as \Cref{thm:denim:privacy}.

-The model formalizes both client and server behavior in \ourprotocol, but abstracts away the details of the host protocol that constitutes the regular part of \denimmsg\unskip s.
+The model formalizes both client and server behavior in \ourprotocol, but abstracts away the details of the tunnel that constitutes the regular part of a network message.
 For simplicity, we model the message forwarding server and the KDC as one `server' network node.
 To model Signal's double ratchet mechanism as part of our deniable protocol, we introduce a notion of \emph{abstract ratchets}, drawing on the techniques from the literature on symbolic cryptography~\cite{abadi1999secrecy}.
 Abstract ratchets turn out to be a particularly fitting technical gadget to reason about important privacy guarantees of \ourprotocol, without diving into probabilistic modeling.
 The rest of the section highlights some of the aspects of the formal model.